mtamvada-zs/Import-App-Segment-from3rdparties/README.md

   * The Tenable Discovery scan helps in identifying all active assets and services running within the network.
 * **Qualys Data: qualys\_data.csv**
   * Version: 3.18.1
   * The Qualys scan data export has information on Asset ID, IPV4 addresses, protocol, ports etc,.
-All the information required for ZPA import was not availbale from a single report in the Qualys Cloud Platform.
-Assests reports contains information such as ...
-Vulnerabilities reports has details ...
-Ports reports gives the insights regaridng the protocol and ports.
+However all this information was not availbale from a single report in the Qualys Cloud Platform.
 Hence three different reports were merged in order to get all the information we need.
   * The three  files: Assets.csv, Vulnerabilities.csv and Ports.csv, can be obtained from Qualys Cloud Platform from the following paths
          1. Assets.csv \- Vulnerability Management \-\> vulnerabilities \-\> assets
          2. Vulnerabilities.csv \- Vulnerability Management \-\> vulnerabilities \-\> vulnerability